IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 ## Application
-After starting the application and having read some information about it on the home page, you can search for names selecting a specific period or dynasty via hovering on dropdown menu buttons of the navigation bar.
+After starting the application with browser zoom factor 90% and having read some information about it on the home page, you can search for names selecting a specific period or dynasty via hovering on dropdown menu buttons of the navigation bar.
 E.g. having clicked on second dynasty the page you are going to get is looking like this, after having installed the mentioned font for diacritic transliteration.
 There you can filter on _Object_, _Throne-_ and _Birth-Name_.

 ![sec_dyn][image2]